 - 1. Increase in food security, as measured through the number of meals consumed per day among beneficiaries.
 The project is estimated to increase the meal consumption among beneficiaries from one meal per day to two meals per day. - 2.
-Volume of produce transported to markets with project support will increase from 5 tons/year to 20 tons over the life of the project. - 3.
-Volume of produce transformed or preserved with project support will increase from 10 tons to 35 tons over the life of the project. - 4.
+Increase in agricultural productivity in terms of yield and cultivated agricultural area - 3.
+The volume of produce transported to markets with project support will increase from 5 tons/year to 20 tons over the life of the project. - 4.
+The volume of produce transformed or preserved with project support will increase from 10 tons to 35 tons over the life of the project. - 5.
 Revenue generated by ROPAGA's delivery of services.
 This will double, from approximately \$2,000/year to \$4,000/year.